 Work in progress

-Public Debt and Velocity (with Stefan Franz Schubert)
+Public Debt-to-GDP and Velocity of Money Supply (with Stefan Franz Schubert)

 This work explores the relationship between the public debt-to-GDP ratio and the velocity of money zero maturity (MZM) in the United States.
 Our findings suggest that the public debt-to-GDP ratio Granger causes velocity from 1959Q1 to 2019Q4.
 To further investigate these findings, we analyse this relationship through the lens of a New Keynesian model with fiscal policy shocks.
 This analysis contributes to literature by introducing a determinant of money velocity, offering insights into the transmission mechanisms of fiscal policy shocks.